cockpit-project/cockpit-project.github.io/external/wiki/Proxying-Cockpit-over-NGINX.md

 ProtocolHeader = X-Forwarded-Proto
 ```

-These changes will let Cockpit know that connections will come through for https (secure http) and wss (secure websockets) on the subdomain cockpit.domain.tld, and that it should look for the `X-Forwarded-Proto` header to determine if the connection is secure or not.
-This is important as Cockpit will [redirect any non-local connection from http to https automatically]({{ site.baseurl }}/guide/149/https.html) and sees cockpit.domain.tld is non-local.
+These changes will let Cockpit know that connections will come through for https (secure http) and wss (secure websockets) on the subdomain cockpit.domain.tld, and that it should look for the `X-Forwarded-Proto` header to determine if the connection is secure or not, this is important as Cockpit will [redirect any non-local connection from http to https automatically]({{ site.baseurl }}/guide/149/https.html) and sees cockpit.domain.tld is non-local.

 Once these changes are made you will need to restart cockpit.